Josh Lowe Player Props: Rays vs. White Sox

-After going 0-for-4 in his last game, Josh Lowe and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.
+After hitting .289 with two doubles, two home runs, two walks and 10 RBI in his past 10 games, Josh Lowe and the Tampa Bay Rays take on the Chicago White Sox (who will start Dylan Cease) at 7:10 PM ET on Thursday.

-In his most recent game he had a hitless performance (0-for-4) against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Astros.

 Josh Lowe Game Info & Props vs. the White Sox